Honesty is key for a happy marriage. But, what if the other person lies? Will the marriage remain the same?

 It may take longer even when it’s a simple white lie, but the damage will still be the same as telling a more complex lie.

-Luckily, If this happens, therapy may be able to help.
-You can read more about it here.
+Luckily, If this happens, relationship coaching may be able to help.
+We have a detailed breakdown of what it consists of that you can read more about here.

 3. One simple lie will lead to more lies